This article covers Germany’s AI Strategy with the goal to give an overview, attempting to classify the scope.

 Germany’s Old Economy Needs to Take a Leap

-Germany is one of the most innovative countries in the world.
+Germany is still one of the most innovative countries in the world.
+Examples are, when the country embraces new technologies like distributed ledgers.

 Nevertheless, there is a lot of potential in the area of the so-called new economy.
 This includes the field Artificial Intelligence (AI).